 As social media advertising gains traction and consumers engage with those ads, many brands are unaware of the critical risks associated with the comments.
 Those that are aware are left to figure out how comments—particularly those that are negative—affect social media ad campaigns.

-Our recent survey of 1,000 US consumers about harmful content shed some light on this topic and brands should take note.
+Our recent survey of more than 1,000 U.S. consumers about harmful content shed some light on this topic and brands should take note.

 Hidden Risks of Social Media Advertising

 Effective social media advertising can be a complicated marketing tactic, especially as social media continues to evolve and consumer expectations increase.
 There’s a hidden risk that many brands are unaware of and it’s hurting these efforts.